What's lost super?

 If you have insurance on multiple accounts, you could be paying for cover you can't claim.

 Think about whether it’s right for you.
 You may lose access to benefits such as insurance or pension options.
 And you need to consider tax implications.
+Check that your employer is paying super to the right account before you transfer your lost super.

-How to prevent missing super in future
+How to prevent lost super

 • Starting a new job

 When you start a new job, give your employer your super account details so you know where your super is going.
+If you don't let them know, they have to ask the ATO where to pay your super.
+The ATO will generally give them your stapled super fund.

 • Update your details